 In the UK, you can get all the above with a full HD screen for £1,649 and we don't know yet what configurations are going to be available in Australia, but if they're in line with the above, it'll probably be around AU$2,750 on the high end, give or take AU$250.

 We've reached out to Lenovo for details on an Australia release date and pricing, so we'll be sure to update this review once we hear back from the company.
+See our Lenovo coupon codes page for this month's best discounts at the official site.

 The Lenovo Yoga 9i is absolutely one of most well-designed 2-in-1 laptops we've seen this year – losing out only to the Dell XPS 13, in our opinion – and even then it's a close call.